How to retarget potential casino players

 Practical implementation steps (step-by-step)

-Launch retargeting with a checklist that ensures tracking, segmentation and creative are aligned.
-Begin by auditing existing tags and confirming what data flows to partners, then work through audience definitions and channel mapping.
+Launch retargeting with a checklist that keeps tracking, segmentation, consent, and creative aligned.
+Begin by auditing existing tags and confirming what data flows to partners, then work through audience definitions, channel mapping, and approval workflows.

-Each step below includes considerations that commonly impact affiliate programs: consent capture, partner approval, and technical integration.
-Treat this as an operational sequence rather than a one-time task—monitor and iterate after launch.
+Each step below includes considerations that commonly affect affiliate programs: consent capture, partner approval, and technical integration.
+Treat this as an operational sequence rather than a one-time setup.
+After launch, monitor delivery, attribution, and policy status before increasing spend.

 1. Audit existing tracking and affiliate pixels; confirm tagging requirements